-Financial modeling is one of the most highly valued but thinly understood skills in finance.
+Financial modeling is one of the most highly valued, but thinly understood, skills in finance.
 The objective is to combine accounting, finance, and business metrics to create an abstract representation of a company in Excel, forecasted into the future.
 This guide to financial modeling for beginners and “dummies” will teach you all the basics a beginner needs to know!

-There are many types of financial models with a wide range of uses include: making business decisions at a company, making investments in a private or public company, pricing securities, or undergoing a corporate transaction such as a merger, acquisition, divestiture, or capital raise.
+There are many types of financial models with a wide range of uses including: making business decisions at a company, making investments in a private or public company, pricing securities, or undergoing a corporate transaction such as a merger, acquisition, divestiture, or capital raise.
 This financial modeling guide is designed to teach you the basics.

 Image from CFI’s financial modeling courses.